 The Royal Palace

 The palace we are able to visit today is actually even younger.
-It was reduced to ruins by Allied bombings during the Second World War in an effort to get rid of the Japanese occupation.
+Allied bombings during the Second World War reduced it to ruins in an effort to get rid of the Japanese occupation.
 A watchtower is just about all that remains.
-A replica of the palace was built in the 1990s.
+They built this palace replica in the 1990s.

 I cannot vouch for the authenticity of the buildings, but the painted corrugated iron roofs did seem artificial to me.
 Apart from this it was an impressive site.
 The palace grounds and parks are huge, forming a perfect square with sides 2 km long.
 The high and thick walls with bastions placed every 169 metres are surrounded by a 69 metre wide moat.
 The tourist entrance is across a bridge at the eastern gate.